-- (1) In General.
-The court where a judgment has been rendered may, if an appeal has been taken or may still be taken, permit a party to depose witnesses to perpetuate their testimony for use in the event of further proceedings in that court. - (2) Motion.
-The party who wants to perpetuate testimony may move for leave to take the depositions, on the same notice and service as if the action were pending in the trial court.
-The motion must show: - (A) the name, address, and expected substance of the testimony of each deponent; and - (B) the reasons for perpetuating the testimony. - (3) Court Order.
-If the court finds that perpetuating the testimony may prevent a failure or delay of justice, the court may permit the depositions to be taken and may issue orders like those authorized by Rules 34 and 35.
-The depositions may be taken and used as any other deposition taken in a pending district court action. - (c) Perpetuation by an Action.
-This rule does not limit a court's power to entertain an action to perpetuate testimony.
+(1) In General.
+The chancery court where a judgment has been rendered may, if an appeal has been taken or may still be taken, permit a party to depose witnesses to perpetuate their testimony for use in the event of further proceedings in that chancery court.

+(2) Motion.
+The party who wants to perpetuate testimony may move for leave to take the depositions, on the same notice and service as if the action were pending in the chancery court.
+The motion must show:

+(A) the name, address, and expected substance of the testimony of each deponent; and

+(B) the reasons for perpetuating the testimony.

+(3) Chancery Court Order.
+If the chancery court finds that perpetuating the testimony may prevent a failure or delay of justice, the chancery court may permit the depositions to be taken and may issue orders like those authorized by Rules 34 and 35.
+The depositions may be taken and used as any other deposition taken in a pending chancery court action.

+(c) Perpetuation by an Action.
+This rule does not limit a chancery court's power to entertain an action to perpetuate testimony.

 Rule 28.
-Persons before whom depositions may be taken.
+Persons Before whom Depositions may be Taken